 A Virtual Local Area Network (VLAN) is a logical network defined over a physical network.
-From all points of view, a VLAN must behave as an independent physical network.
+Nevertheless, from all points of view, a VLAN must behave as an independent physical network.

-There are several ways to create VLANs.
-On the same physical network, frames can be tagged in such a way each tag represents one different VLAN.
+Over the same physical network, frames can be tagged in such a way each tag represents one different VLAN.
 The IEEE802.1Q standard defines how to place this tags into Ethernet II frames: value 0x8100 is placed on E-TYPE field and its original value is shifted 4 bytes.